CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/overview.md

 In the future, CompuTec WMS Team plans to implement a configurable prefix interpreter.
 This will allow the decoder to recognize barcode prefixes used in a specific company.

-To use this kind of coding, choose the right option in the Server options.
+To use this kind of coding, choose the [right option](../installation/wms-server/overview.md) in the Server options.

-## USB scanners
+## USB Scanners

 WMS desktop client can be used with USB scanners.
 To do that, you should configure this kind of device in the following way: